muratk5n/thirdwave/en/README.md

 ---

 Putin's gonna Putin.
 Whachu gonna do 'bout it?
 That has been the issue.
-Now an entire country is being bombed with millions of refugees.
+Now an entire country is being bombed, and there are millions of refugees.

 ---